AirG213/React_Assessment/README.md

    - Enhanced the CategoryFilter component to maintain selected categories in the URL.
    - Implemented a mechanism to ensure the query string updates dynamically when categories are selected or deselected.
    - This allows users to bookmark or share the filtered view easily, and resolves issues with stale query parameters on refresh.

+3. Included animated transitions for state changes, such as filtering posts.
+   - Added `react-transition-group` to smoothly animate the post filtering process.
+   - The animation enhances user experience by providing visual feedback during state transitions.

 # Authors
 * **GOUADFEL Rayan** _alias_ [@AirG213](https://github.com/AirG213)